The Story Behind Each Artwork

 Shaquille O'Neal was one of the most dominant players ever in the NBA.
 At 7 ft 1' and tipping the scales at 325 lb, he can easily be compared to Japan's finest sumo wrestlers.
 It wasn't only about this size though, his agility and coordination was comparable to many NBA guards.

 The following season saw them facing each other as rivals, competing for trophies and ultimately getting it done in different ways.
 Durant won a championship, Westbrook won MVP, but this didn’t simmer the saltiness.
-The Warriors remain the champion but Westbrook has gathered a crew of samurai’s and is ready to challenge The Durantula again.
+The Warriors remain the champions but Westbrook has gathered a crew of samurai’s and is ready to challenge The Durantula again.

 Dirk Nowitzki in the 2011 NBA playoffs could not be stopped, he was possessed.
 Round after round of the playoffs he took his oppositions souls and left them as Ikiryō.